huit-nepho-cloudlets/nepho-example/README.md

 nepho-example
 =============

 This is an example cloudlet for [nepho](http://github.com/huit/nepho) that demonstrates key concepts and structure.
+To get started with your own cloudlet, fork this example and customize it to meet your needs.

 Key Concepts
 ------------